 Regarding eyes, about 30 percent of all Cavaliers are diagnosed with eye disease.
 Eyes should be checked by a board certified ophthalmologist so that eye disease can be caught early; or ruled out, on a yearly basis.
 CERF (Canine Eye Registry Foundation) verifies that the pupils were fully dilated and the entire retinal surface was completely examined for inherited eye disease by a board certified canine ophthalmologist.

 Cavaliers are susceptible to both hip dysplasia which affects large breeds, and slipping patella/stifle which affects small breeds; therefore, testing should be done on hips and patella.

-Buying from a breeder who has performed health testing on their breeding stock increases your chances of receiving a healthy puppy that will remain healthy for as long as possible but is important to understand than even if the sire and dam have been screened and found clear of any health problems, no breeder can guarantee that your puppy will never develop a problem during its life time.
-As a breeder I highly recommend two products you can use, Nuvet Plus and Oxyfresh, to help prevent MVD in your cavalier.
-Please go to my "Learn More Links" page and look under Dog Health Information to order those products online and use them daily.
+Buying from a breeder who has performed health testing on their breeding stock increases your chances of receiving a healthy puppy that will remain healthy for as long as possible but is important to understand than even if the sire and dam have been screened and found clear of any health problems, no breeder can guarantee that your puppy will never develop any health problems during his or her lifetime.